Whether you’re a business owner, a salesperson, or a customer, it’s important to understand the difference between manipulation vs persuasion.

 How to avoid being manipulated

-As human beings, we’re liable to make some mistakes.
-Often those mistakes involve not seeing the bigger picture and being convinced that things are not untrue, whether the convincer is another person or our own inner voice.
+As human beings, we’re pre-dispositioned to make some mistakes.
+Often those mistakes involve not seeing the bigger picture and being convinced that things are not untrue, whether the convincer is another person or our inner voice.

-You might believe that the person you want to contact does not want to talk to you anymore or that they’re ignoring you.
+You may think that the person you want to contact does not want to talk to you anymore or that they’re ignoring you.
 As such, you ‘play the game’ and decide to ignore their calls and texts in the future.
 In this care, your inner voice has manipulated you into ‘winning’ the situation.

-In a more social context, you might consider yourself a wise person and believe that you’re above the sleazy, manipulative tactics of a commission-hungry salesman.
-Your belief in your wisdom and ability to see through the people might be your hubris, as you succumb to manipulative tactics purely out of over-confidence in your own ability to avoid being manipulated.
+In a more social context, you may consider yourself a wise person and believe that you’re above the sleazy, manipulative tactics of a commission-hungry salesman.
+Your belief in your wisdom and ability to see through most people may be your hubris, as you succumb to manipulative tactics purely out of over-confidence in your own ability to avoid being manipulated.

 To avoid being manipulated, it helps to understand the difference between persuasion and manipulation.
 It can sometimes be hard to tell the difference given the similarities between the two, but since persuasion is generally associated with more positive outcomes, it helps to know the difference, not to tolerate one and consider the other for the greater good.